Course I 2024: American Revolutions

 - Divorcing the Devil: The Moral Vision of C.S.
 Lewis (Theology/Literature)

-If you wish to be kept up to date regarding Summer Scholars, please fill out our Request Information Form and indicate your interest in Summer Scholars.
+If you wish to be kept up to date regarding Summer Scholars, please email our Director of Recruitment, Austin Ricketts, at email@example.com and indicate your interest in Summer Scholars.
 We will e-mail you when course fees are available and deadlines are approaching.